michaelmoir-binti/documents/onboarding/VM-installation-and-setup.md

 ```bash
 code ~/.zprofile
 ```
 - Scroll to the bottom of the file and find something that looks like the below sample.
-Go through the process of creating new token and adding them in this file
+Go through the process of creating new tokens and adding them in this file
 ```bash
 # https://id.atlassian.com/manage-profile/security/api-tokens
 export JIRA_AUTH_STRING="YOUR_EMAIL@binti.com:YOUR_TOKEN_FROM_ABOVE_HERE"